District of Columbia statehood movement: Democrats

-Democratic presidents and presidential nominees since Bill Clinton have supported statehood, including former President Barack Obama, 2016 nominee Hillary Clinton and incumbent President Joe Biden.
+Democratic presidents and presidential nominees since Bill Clinton have supported statehood, including former President Barack Obama, 2016 nominee Hillary Clinton and former President Joe Biden.
 The Democratic party national platform included support for statehood again starting in 2016, having been previously removed from the platform from 2004 to 2012.

 From the 1993 statehood failure through the failure of the 2009 House Voting Rights Act, neither statehood nor retrocession was a legislative priority by either party.
 In 2014, Maryland's senators, both Democrats, co-sponsored a D.C. statehood bill.

 In May 2017, the Washington, D.C.
 Admission Act was introduced in the U.S. Senate, which led to the first hearings on the subject in years.
 In February 2019, the House Democratic leadership put its support behind legislation to grant D.C. statehood.
 Bill H.R.
 1, which included a nonbinding expression of support, passed 234 to 193 in March 2019.
 In 2020 and 2021, the full House of Representatives voted on statehood bills, both approved on party-line votes with Democrats in support and Republicans in opposition.

 On April 30, 2021, Democratic senator Joe Manchin came out against both H.R.
 51 and S. 51, effectively dooming their passage.

 Republicans

 The national Republican Party opposes statehood and believes a constitutional amendment would be required for the district to become a state.
 The 2016 Republican party platform stated: "Statehood for the District can be advanced only by a constitutional amendment.
 Any other approach would be invalid."

 Congressional Republicans have strongly opposed statehood bills that attempt to make the district a state without amending the Constitution first, characterizing congressional Democrats' attempts to pass statehood through as legislation as an "unconstitutional power grab to gain two progressive Senate seats".
-Senate Republican leader Mitch McConnell has called D.C. statehood "full bore socialism" and promised to object to any statehood push in the Senate.
+Former Senate Republican leader Mitch McConnell has called D.C. statehood "full bore socialism" and promised to object to any statehood push in the Senate.

 The D.C.
 Republican Party platform says, "The District of Columbia must either become a state or its residents must be exempt from federal income taxes."